Mental health

 Many people in the church are neurodivergent—such as having autism, ADHD, dyslexia, NVLD, or other conditions that affect how they think, learn, communicate, and experience the world.
 They often feel misunderstood, struggle in typical church settings, and stumble over social expectations.
 Instead of feeling welcomed, they may feel like they’re “not doing church right” or that they’re too much trouble.

-Strength for the Weary: How Word and Prayer Help Us Carry the Load (Part 13 of 13)
+Strength for the Weary: How the Word and Prayer Help Us Carry the Load (Part 13 of 13)

-Many people in our church carry hidden pain: anxiety that keeps them awake, depression that makes every day feel heavy, or trauma that flares up in quiet moments.
+Many people in the church carry hidden pain: anxiety that keeps them awake, depression that makes every day feel heavy, or trauma that flares up in quiet moments.
 For some, that pain feels like a weight they cannot lift.
 They may feel like they must perform faith perfectly, or they worry that their struggle means they don’t have enough faith.
 But the means of grace—preaching, prayer, fellowship, the sacraments, and pastoral presence—are not tools we use to prove our faith.
 They are gifts God gives to sustain us when we are weak, weary, and unable to carry everything alone.